Jasmine rice

 Jasmine rice is grown primarily in Thailand (Thai hom mali or Thai fragrant rice), Cambodia (phka rumduol or Cambodian jasmine rice), Laos, and southern Vietnam.
 It is moist and soft in texture when cooked, with a slightly sweet flavor.
-The grains cling and are somewhat sticky when cooked, though less sticky than glutinous rice (Oryza sativa var. glutinosa), as it has less amylopectin.
-It is about three times stickier than American long-grain rice.
+The grains cling and are somewhat sticky when cooked, though less sticky than sticky or glutinous rice (Oryza sativa var. glutinosa), as it has less amylopectin.
+It is about three times as sticky as American long-grain rice.

 To harvest jasmine rice, the long stalks are cut and threshed.
 The rice can then be left in a hulled form called paddy rice, de-hulled to produce brown rice, or milled to remove the germ and some or all of the bran, producing white rice.

 Jasmine rice is not directly related to the shrub of the same name.

 Origin

 The origin of jasmine rice can be traced to Ban Laem Pradu in Phanat Nikhom District, Chonburi Province where the original Khao Dawk Mali rice was discovered.
 The rice sample, known as "Sample 105," was selected for its slender, jasmine-white long grain and natural fragrance similar to pandanus leaf and was brought to Bang Khla District, Chachoengsao Province in mid-1940s to early 1950s.
 Eventually, the rice was officially named Khao Dawk Mali 105 (ข้าวดอกมะลิ 105, lit.
 'Jasmine flower rice 105'), which is often shortened to "Khao Hom Mali" (ข้าวหอมมะลิ, lit.
 'Jasmine rice') or simply "Hom Mali" (หอมมะลิ, lit.
 'Fragrant jasmine'), and is now grown primarily in the Northeast region of Thailand, specifically in Thung Kula Rong Hai.